paluan-batista/labseq-app/README.md

 - **Java**: Use Java 17 to build and run the application.
 - **Spring Boot**: Utilizes Spring Boot framework to create the RESTful API.

-### Contributions
-Contributions and feature requests are welcome!
-Please fork the repository and submit a pull request.

 ### License
 This project is licensed under the [MIT License](LICENSE).